What Is Medium-Chain Acyl-CoA Dehydrogenase Deficiency?

 Medium-chain acyl-CoA dehydrogenase (MCAD) deficiency is an inherited metabolic disorder in which fats cannot be broken down into energy to fuel the body.
-It is part of a group of disorders called fatty-acid oxidation defects and is caused by mutations in the ACADM gene.
-Mutations in this gene lead to low levels of the medium-chain acyl-CoA dehydrogenase enzyme resulting in a buildup of partially metabolized fatty acids that can accumulate in body tissues and cause damage to the brain, liver, and other organs.
+It is part of a group of disorders called fatty acid oxidation defects and is caused by harmful genetic changes in the ACADM gene.
+These changes result in a buildup of harmful fatty acids that can accumulate in body tissues and cause damage to the brain, liver, and other organs.

 For most individuals with MCAD deficiency, symptoms first appear in infancy or early childhood and can be triggered by long periods without eating (fasting) or by illness.
-Symptoms of metabolic crises include vomiting, lack of energy, low blood sugar, and an enlarged liver.
-Without treatment, metabolic crises can quickly develop into life-threatening problems including seizures, breathing problems, brain damage, coma, and death.
+Symptoms include vomiting, lack of energy, low blood sugar, and an enlarged liver.
+Without treatment, symptoms can quickly develop into life-threatening problems including seizures, breathing problems, brain damage, coma, and death.
 A small percentage of sudden infant death syndrome (SIDS) is likely due to undiagnosed MCAD deficiency.
-In some cases, symptoms may not appear until late childhood or in adulthood and can be milder.
+In some cases, symptoms may not appear until late childhood or adulthood and can be milder.

 The key treatment for individuals with MCAD deficiency is to avoid fasting.
 Infants must be frequently fed a formula low in fat but high in carbohydrates.
 For children and adults, consuming cornstarch can also provide a sustained release of energy and allow for longer gaps between meals.
 If an individual is unable to eat or drink food on their own, it may be necessary to give them glucose by intravenous fluids.

 Early diagnosis and dietary management are crucial for the best outcome.
-If dietary management starts early (especially before the first crisis) and is consistent, individuals with MCAD deficiency have a good prognosis with normal or near-normal lifespan.
-In undiagnosed and untreated cases of MCAD deficiency, metabolic crises can quickly cause irreversible damage or even lead to death.
+If dietary management starts early (especially before the onset of symptoms) and is consistent, individuals with MCAD deficiency have a good prognosis with normal or near-normal lifespan.
+In undiagnosed and untreated cases of MCAD deficiency, symptoms can quickly cause irreversible damage or even lead to death.

 Other names for